Los Alamos, New Mexico: Transportation

 Los Alamos provides several transportation services:

 Roads

 Los Alamos is relatively isolated, and can only be accessed from NM 4 from the south and NM 502 from the east.

 NM 502 sees significantly more traffic because it connects with US 84/285, which delivers access to several Pueblo communities between Española and Santa Fe.
 Approximately 10,000 commuters use NM 502 daily.
 NM 502 begins at Pojoaque, and traverses San Ildefonso Pueblo and the Rio Grande.

 Interstate 25 is the nearest major interstate highway, and passes through or near Santa Fe, Albuquerque and Denver.

-There are three access roads between White Rock and Los Alamos—Main Hill Road, Jemez Road and Pajarito Road.
-Since the attacks of September 11, 2001, Pajarito Road has been restricted to LANL badge holders for security reasons.
+There are three access roads between White Rock and Los Alamos—Main Hill Road (NM 502), Jemez Road, and Pajarito Road.
+Since the September 11 attacks, Pajarito Road has been restricted to LANL badge holders for security reasons.